gellen89/mam-update/README.md

 ### Docker Images

 Docker images are pre-built for amd64 and arm64 and can be found in [ghcr.io for this repository](https://github.com/gellen89/mam-update/pkgs/container/mam-update).
-The registry also containts SBOM and a sig for each release.
+The registry also contains SBOM and a sig for each release.

 ## Release Verification